fcorbelli/zpaqfranz/AUTOTEST/README.txt

+zpaqfranz has an internal self-testing mechanism, aimed at 'strange' systems, i.e. with CPUs operating differently from Intel, such as Apple M1, M2, PowerPC, sparc, ARM, BIG endians and so on.

+The command autotest -to extracts a binary file, contained within the source, a (Windows-created) .zpaq archive for check whether the PAQL code (during extraction) is well processed.

+It is essentially an interoperability test between Windows (taken as a known good-working model) and the "weird" host system.

-This is a Windows binary test file, where filenames (must/should be)== SHA-256 of content, packed with 256 "shuffled" pieces of the Iliade https://www.rodoni.ch/busoni/bibliotechina/nuovifiles/iliade_h/testo.htm
+It is packed with 256 "shuffled" pieces of the Iliade https://www.rodoni.ch/busoni/bibliotechina/nuovifiles/iliade_h/testo.htm

 Cantami, o Diva, del Pelìde Achille